Shwetakale/recipe_guru/README.md

 **TODO:**
   1. Need functionality to add contents/ingredients.
   2. Contents will have information about its nutrients, benefits, -ve effects, medicinal usage, taste etc.
+  3. Mail will be sent to owner and all users which have commented on recipe.
   3. Using content's details user can find a recipe which is good for her/him.
   4. User Profile
   5. Newsletter about 5 top recipes.